The top 11 banking integration platform providers for banks on the market

 Frequently asked questions (FAQs)

-A banking specific IPaaS is a cloud-based solution that enables banks and financial institutions to connect different applications, systems, and data sources without the need for complex custom coding.
-It provides pre-built connectors specific to banks’ needs, automated workflows and unified data models based on standards of the banking industry like BIAN.
+A banking-specific IPaaS connects different banking applications and systems without complex custom coding.
+It provides pre-built connectors for banking needs, automated workflows, and unified data models based on industry standards like BIAN.

 2. What is a pro-code platform?

 A pro-code platform is a software development environment designed for professional developers, offering full coding flexibility and control.
-Unlike low-code or no-code platforms that emphasize visual development and pre-built components, pro-code platforms provide robust coding environments, frameworks, and APIs that allow banks to customize and scale on their own terms.
+Unlike low-code or no-code platforms, pro-code platforms provide robust coding environments that allow banks to customize and scale on their own terms.

 Low-code or no-code platforms are software development environments that require minimal to no hand-coding.
-They are designed for citizen developers and business users and they empower non-technical teams to create functional applications quickly and efficiently.
+They empower non-technical teams to create functional applications quickly and efficiently.

 4. What is an API manager?

-An API Manager is a software solution that helps banks create, monitor, and manage APIs throughout their lifecycle.
+An API Manager helps banks create, monitor, and manage APIs throughout their lifecycle.
 It acts as a gateway between API providers and end-users, ensuring seamless integration, security, and performance optimization.